Healthdirect Free Australian health advice you can count on.

 How effective is PrEP?

-If you take it correctly, PrEP lowers the risk of infection with HIV by 99%.
-It is important to start taking the pills before you have sex with someone who has HIV.
+If you take it correctly, PrEP lowers your risk of infection with HIV by 99%.
+It is important to start taking the pills before you have sex with someone who is HIV-positive.

-It also does not protect against other sexually transmitted infections (STIs), so you should still use a condom when you have sex.
+PrEP does not protect you against other STIs.
+You should still use a condom when you have sex.

 Where can I get PrEP?

-Your doctor will first check your HIV status and whether you have any other STIs or kidney problems.
-They will discuss the risk of infection and the possible side effects of PrEP.
-You can then buy the pills at a pharmacy.
+Before your doctor gives you a prescription for PrEP, they will check if you have HIV, any other STIs or kidney problems.
+They will also discuss your risk of getting HIV and possible side effects of PrEP.

-Once you start taking PrEP, you will need to visit the doctor regularly and have HIV and STI checks every 3 months.
+After you start taking PrEP, you will need to visit your doctor every 3 months for a check-up and to test for HIV and other STIs.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.